Welcome to GWS 660

 Another main task for interns is creating our office newsletters.
 We have several internal newsletters.
 The newsletter’s main purpose is to inform the staff of important news happening in the district and the State legislature.
 The newsletter helps you practice policy analysis and understand the implications of proposed laws.
 In addition to all of this, interns have the opportunity to develop independent projects, attend a weekly intern meeting, and receive regular feedback from supervisors.

-Supervisor: Kimberly Hernández, Kimberly.Hernandez@mail.house.gov
+Supervisor: Alec Schwehm, Alec.Schwehm@mail.house.gov

-Application instructions: Apply using this application form by December 1.
+Application Instructions: Apply using this application form.

 Note on modality/pay: This internship work happens in the office.